-8. Major Medical Leave Provisions
+9. Major Medical Leave Provisions

 - a.
-To use major medical leave, an employee must be on personal leave, and/or leave without pay because of injury, illness and/or an FMLA qualifying event for forty (40) consecutive hours for regular full-time employees and twenty-four (24) hours for Shift Firefighter personnel. - b.
+To use major medical leave, an employee must first use personal leave, and/or leave without pay due to injury, illness and/or an FMLA qualifying event for forty (40) consecutive hours for regular full-time employees.
+Due to the nature of their responsibilities, Fire Department personnel may use their Major Medical leave without first using personal time if it is for their own illness and with a doctor's note provided. - b.
 An employee who has met the requirements for using major medical leave and returned to work but again has to be off because of the same injury or illness within thirty (30) calendar days will need no additional qualifying time to continue using major medical leave. - c.
 Major medical leave accrual is capped at 1040 hours for all applicable employees.
 For a Shift Firefighter, it may be accumulated up to four times the annual rate for annual leave. - d.
-Effective October 1, 2016, Firefighter personnel will no longer receive long-term leave.
-Those that have accumulated long term leave will be able to utilize it as major medical leave.
+Effective October 1, 2016, Firefighter personnel will no longer receive longterm leave.
+Those that have accumulated long-term leave will be able to utilize it as major medical leave. - e.
+Employees using major medical leave due to injury or illness that is not a qualifiable event under FMLA are required to submit to the Human Resources Director a return-to-work release from their treating physician certifying the employee's condition.